 We will also give you an estimate of any charges that apply to your request.

-We will give you our decision within 30 days, unless that time has been extended.
+We will endeavour to give you our decision within 30 days, unless that time has been extended.
 If a document contains information about a third party, we will need to consult them and may need to extend the time as the FOI legislation allows to give you our decision by another 30 days as allowed by FOI legislation.

 We may also seek your agreement to extend the time by up to 30 days if your request is complex.